Papilio macilentus

-Papilio macilentus, the long tail spangle, is a butterfly of the family Papilionidae.
+Papilio macilentus, the long tailed spangle, is a butterfly of the family Papilionidae.
 The species was first described by Oliver Erichson Janson in 1877.

 Description

 The wingspan of Papilio macilentus reaches about 9–12 cm.
 Wings are black, with red spots, wavy edges and long tails on its hindwings.
 At the outer edge of the hindwings there is row of small red spots, while at the inner edge there is a red eyespot.
 This species has one of the longest and nicely-shaped tails in the family Papilionidae.
-Males have a yellow transversal band in the overlapping part between the forewings and the hindwings.
-The underside of the forewings is dark brown, with black veins.
+Males have a yellow transversal band in the overlapping part between the forewings and the hindwings.The underside of the forewings is dark brown, with black veins.
 The thorax, the head and the abdomen are black.